Legal Online Poker in the US: Can I Play in my State?

 New Hampshire

 A literal reading of New Hampshire laws puts online gambling in a legal grey area, but lawmakers have recently opened up to discussing online gaming.
-With neighboring states benefiting from the games, NH lawmakers have put igaming on the table for serious discussions in 2023.
+With neighboring states benefiting from the games, NH may consider bills in the future.

 New Jersey